as2leung/fire_incidents_investigation_and_modelling/README.md

 ## Purpose

 This repo contains an investigation of a fire incidents dataset retrieved from the San Francisco Fire department's open data site.
-The code and write-up is stored for the exploratory analysis and some quick modelling with logit and multinomial logit models
+The code and write-up is stored for the exploratory analysis and some quick modelling of fire incidents with logit and multinomial logit models.

 ## Files